Fleckism/SecurityPlus/SecurityPlus/18B Risk Managment Process and Concepts.md

 ### Live Acquisition

-A specialist hardware or software tool can capture the contents of memory while the host is running.
+A specialist hardware or software tool can **capture the contents of memory while the host is running**.
 Unfortunately, this type of tool needs to be preinstalled as it requires a kernel mode driver to dump any data of interest.
 Some examples for Windows include WinHex ([x-ways.net/winhex](https://www.x-ways.net/winhex/)), Memoryze from FireEye ([fireeye.com/services/freeware/memoryze.html](https://www.fireeye.com/services/freeware/memoryze.html)), and F-Response TACTICAL ([f-response.com/software/tac](https://www.f-response.com/software/tac)).

 On Linux, a user mode tool, such as memdump ([porcupine.org/forensics/tct.html](http://www.porcupine.org/forensics/tct.html)) or dd, can be run against the /dev/mem device file.
 However, on most modern distributions, access to this file is blocked.
 The Volatility Framework ([github.com/volatilityfoundation/volatility](https://github.com/volatilityfoundation/volatility)) includes a tool to install a kernel driver (pmem).
 The fmem and LiME kernel utilities provide similar functionality.

 ### Crash Dump

-When Windows encounters an unrecoverable kernel error, it can write contents of memory to a dump file at C:\Windows\MEMORY.DMP.
+When Windows encounters an **unrecoverable kernel error**, it can write contents of memory to a dump file at C:\Windows\MEMORY.DMP.
 On modern systems, there is unlikely to be a complete dump of all the contents of memory, as these could take up a lot of disk space.
 However, even mini dump files, stored in C:\Windows\Minidumps, may be a valuable source of information.

 ### Hibernation File and Pagefile

-A hibernation file is created on disk in the root folder of the boot volume when a Windows host is put into a sleep state.
+A **hibernation file** is created on disk in the root folder of the boot volume when a **Windows host is put into a sleep state**.
 If it can be recovered, the data can be decompressed and loaded into a software tool for analysis.
-The drawback is that network connections will have been closed, and malware may have detected the use of a sleep state and performed anti-forensics.
+The drawback is that network connections will have been closed, and **malware may have detected the use of a sleep state and performed anti-forensics**.

 The pagefile/swap file/swap partition stores pages of memory in use that exceed the capacity of the host's RAM modules.
 The pagefile is not structured in a way that analysis tools can interpret, but it is possible to search for strings.
 # DISK IMAGE ACQUISITION